quadriga-dk/OER-Workshop/content/markdown.md

 # Markdown

-In this section, You will create a new Markdown file and add some content to it.
+In this section, you will create a new Markdown file and add some content to it.
 Then you will configure Jupyter Book to include this file in the final output.
-Afterwards, You will add more content while learning different elements of the Markdown syntax.
+Afterwards, you will add more content while learning different elements of the Markdown syntax.

 ## Creating a New Markdown File

-Theoretically, You can create a file containing content anywhere in the repository.
+Theoretically, you can create a file containing content anywhere in the repository.
 We recommend that you create folders to represent the structure of your content and place the content files within these folders.
 For this example, we will create a new file in a folder called `trust`.

 ```{admonition} Caution
 :class: caution